-Magnetic fields have been detected in galaxy clusters by radio observations, sofar via the Faraday Rotation Signal of the magnetized cluster atmosphere towards polarized radio sources in or behind clusters (see Carilli & Taylor 2002; Govoni & Feretti 2004, for recent reviews) and from diffuse synchrotron emission of the cluster atmosphere (see Govoni & Feretti 2004; Ferrari et al. 2008, for recent reviews).
-However, our understanding of their origin, their implications on structure formation and their interplay with the dynamics of the cluster atmosphere, especially in the centers of clusters is still very limited.
+Magnetic fields have been detected in galaxy clusters by radio observations, via the Faraday Rotation Signal of the magnetized cluster atmosphere towards polarized radio sources in or behind clusters (see Carilli & Taylor 2002; Govoni & Feretti 2004, for recent reviews) and from diffuse synchrotron emission of the cluster atmosphere (see Govoni & Feretti 2004; Ferrari et al. 2008, for recent reviews).
+Our understanding of the origin of cosmological magnetic fields is particularly limited.
+But their evolution and possible implications for structure formation are also not yet fully understood.
+In addition their interplay with the large-scale structure formation processes, as well as their link to additional dynamics within the cluster atmosphere is unclear, especially their role in the cool core regions and the influence of these regions on the evolution of the magnetic fields.

-In preparation to the upcoming new generation of radio telescopes (like EVLA, LWA, LOFAR and SKA), a huge effort is being made to learn more about cosmological magnetic fields from the observational as well as from a theoretical perspective.
-Non-radiative simulations of galaxy clusters within cosmological environment which follow the evolution of a primordial magnetic seed field have been performed using Smooth-Particle-Hydrodynamics (SPH) codes (Dolag et al. 1999, 2002, 2005) as well as Adaptive Mesh Refinement (AMR) codes (Brüggen et al. 2005; Dubois & Teyssier 2008).
+The upcoming, new generation of radio telescopes (like EVLA, LWA, LOFAR and SKA) will dramatically increase the volume of observational data relevant for our understanding of cosmological seed magnetic fields in the near future.
+To investigate the general characteristics of the magnetic fields in and beyond galaxy clusters at the level required for a meaningful comparison to current and forthcoming observations, numerical simulations are mandatory.
+Non-radiative simulations of galaxy clusters within a cosmological environment which follow the evolution of a primordial magnetic seed field have been performed using Smooth-Particle-Hydrodynamics (SPH) codes (Dolag et al. 1999, 2002, 2005) as well as Adaptive Mesh Refinement (AMR) codes (Brüggen et al. 2005; Dubois & Teyssier 2008).
 Although these simulations are based on quite different numerical techniques they show good agreement in the predicted properties of the magnetic fields in galaxy clusters.
 When radiative cooling is included, strong amplification of the magnetic fields inside the cool-core region of clusters is found (Dubois & Teyssier 2008), in good agreement with previous work (Dolag 2000).
-Cosmological, magneto-hydrodynamical simulations were also performed using finite-volume and finitedifference methods.
-Such simulation are used to either follow a primordial magnetic field (Li et al. 2008) or the creation of magnetic field in shocks through the so-called Biermann battery effect (Kulsrud et al. 1997; Ryu et al. 1998), on which a subsequent turbulent dynamo may operate.
-The latter predict magnetic field strength in filaments with somewhat higher values (e.g. see Sigl et al. 2004) than predicted by simulations which follow the evolution of a primordial magnetic seed field, but in line with predictions of magnetic field values from turbulence (Ryu et al. 2008).
-Therefore further investigations are needed to clarify the structure, evolution and origin of magnetic fields in the largest structures of the Universe, their observational signatures as well as their interplay with other processes acting in galaxy clusters and the large scale structure.
+Cosmological, magneto-hydrodynamical simulations were also performed using finite-volume and finite-difference methods.
+Such simulations are used to either follow a primordial magnetic field (Li et al. 2008) or the creation of magnetic fields in shocks through the so-called Biermann battery effect (Kulsrud et al. 1997; Ryu et al. 1998), on which a subsequent turbulent dynamo may operate.
+The latter predict magnetic field strength in filaments with somewhat higher values (e.g. see Sigl et al. 2004) than predicted by simulations which start from a primordial magnetic seed field, but are in line with predictions of magnetic field values from turbulence (Ryu et al. 2008).
+Therefore further investigations are needed to clarify the structure, evolution and origin of magnetic fields in the largest structures of the Universe, their observational signatures, as well as their interplay with other processes acting in galaxy clusters and the large scale structure.

-The majority of the complexity of galaxy clusters comes from their hierarchical build up within the large-scale structure of the Universe.
+The complexity of galaxy clusters comes principly from their hierarchical build up within the large-scale structure of the Universe.
 In order to study their formation it is necessary, to follow a large volume of the Universe.
 However, one must also describe cosmic structures down to relatively small scales, thus spanning 5 to 6 orders of magnitudes in size.
 The complexity of the cluster atmosphere reflects the infall of thousands of smaller objects and their subsequent destruction or survival within the cluster potential.
 Being the source of shocks and turbulence, these processes directly act on the magnetic field causing re-distribution and amplification.
 Therefore realistic modelling of these processes critically depends on the ability of the simulation to resolve and follow correctly this dynamics in galaxy clusters.